CocoMake7/Getting-Started/README.md

 # Getting-Started

-to install the board check our developer repository: https://github.com/TeenyRiot
+To install the board check our developer repository: https://github.com/TeenyRiot Add this url to your board manager https://teenyriot.github.io/TeenyRiot/package_teenyriot_index.json

 # The Circuit